Easy DIY Fall Wreath in 10 Minutes Flat

 You can secure the tails to the wreath using more pipe cleaners, or you can let them hang naturally.
 I felt that attaching them to the wreath looked better considering all of the wispy pieces sticking out with the greenery already.

-This was a fun and QUICK project to dress up my front porch and welcome guests for fall.
-If burlap is more your style, you can also check out my Halloween rag wreath, which is a budget-friendly spin on a beautiful fall wreath I saw at Williams-Sonoma.
+This was a fun and QUICK project to add charm to my front porch and welcome guests for fall.
+If burlap is more your style, you can also check out my Halloween rag wreath.
+It’s a budget-friendly spin on a beautiful fall wreath I saw at Williams-Sonoma.

 Below you’ll find more inspiration for fall decorations and crafts.
 Then once you’re ready to transition into Christmas, check out my DIY winter wreath with real greenery.